weng-lab/libzdock/README.md

 # libpdb++
 libpdb++ from http://www.cgl.ucsf.edu/Overview/software.html#pdbio

 Below is a copy of the original libpdb++ manual page.
-This documentation has not been updated and should still be a valid reference for the libpdb++ part of this library.
+This documentation has not been updated but should still be a valid reference for the libpdb++ part of this library.

 PDB++
 =====